Join chapters of Tau Kappa Epsilon across the country who are raising funds in support of the St. Jude mission: Finding cures. Saving children.®

 More than 30 years ago, Tau Kappa Epsilon Fraternity joined the fight against childhood cancer when Danny Thomas, fraternity member from the Gamma-Nu chapter at the University of Toledo, asked his fraternity to help him with his cause.

 TKE chapters across the country raised money for St. Jude during the 1970s and 1980s.

-TKE renewed its partnership with St. Jude in 2008, and in 2011 TKE pledged to raise $1 million in five years towards the naming of an MRI suite in the Chili’s Care Center on the St. Jude campus.
+TKE renewed its partnership with St. Jude in 2008.
+In 2011, TKE pledged to raise $1 million in five years, which would go toward the naming of an MRI suite in the Chili’s Care Center on the St. Jude campus.
 TKE met this goal a year early.